roidrage/nosql-berlinbuzzwords2010/03_the_contestants/03_the_contestants.md

 * Predecessor to graph databases
 * Built in 1988
 * Transparent persistence for objects
-* Could easily store and traverse millions of objects
+* Can store and traverse millions of objects

 !SLIDE bullets incremental